|

 Communication to the Board

 The Board shall designate a portion of its regular monthly meeting to hear comments from individuals who have not requested a place on the agenda.
 Persons who wish to participate in this portion of the meeting shall sign up as they arrive, indicating the topic about which they wish to speak.
-The Board Chairman may set reasonable time limits on presentations.
+Individuals will sign up at the station by the door.
+This information will be passed to the chairman and shared at the appropriate time with the rest of the Board members.
+Depending on the arrival of the individual, it could be during introductions, shared by passing around the form, or announced during this section.
+The interested speaker will be given a form outlining the procedures herein listed.
+By policy the Board Chairman may set reasonable time limits on presentations.
+For organizational purposes, the time limit has been set at three minutes.
+The chairman can adjust that.

 Order of Business and Procedures